LINGUISTICS (LING)

 Transfer Credit: CSU; UC

-Introduces students to first language acquisition, including the early perception and production of speech sounds, early word acquisition, the development of rules for sentence production and comprehension, and the acquisition of communicative skills.
-Topics include children with bilingual children and atypical language development.
+Introduction to first language acquisition, including the early perception and production of speech sounds, early word acquisition, the development of rules for sentence production and comprehension, and the acquisition of communicative skills.
+Topics include bilingual language acquisition and atypical language development.
 Total of 54 hours of lecture.

 Transfer Credit: CSU